What is first time travel to Sydney like? It's exquisite... and expensive!

 We had several comedic fiascoes with the Sydney taxi drivers who didn't have a clear layout of the city.
 In a few cases we had to give them directions and we had only been in the city for a day!
 Lesson learned: Bring along some GPS coordinates!

 We also had some public transit snafus with our Multipass.
 The Multipass covers transportation on buses, trains, light rail, and ferries and is divided into zones.
 It's best to buy yours from a transit office (as opposed to a corner store) for the most comprehensive advice about what each zone covers (yep, there's a long story we'll save for another day).
 And if you are buying a Zone 2 ticket just for the included airport transportation, think again!
 Sydney airport's public transit is privately run and we were forced to pay an additional $12 each when we exited the public train!
 An airport shuttle bus is likely cheaper than your public train ticket PLUS the $12 private fee.
+(2021 update: No doubt Sydney's transportation costs and schedules have changed over the years since we visited.
+Research more here!)

 Food was a frustrating challenge in Sydney.
 We had the best meal of our trip in Sydney -thanks to Jo, who brought us to an incredible restaurant! - but we kept running into brick walls when it came to everyday eating.